 There is no cookie-cutter model for marketing success.
-Every business has its own right prescription that combines supporting marketing success factors and gets updated as the business grows and evolves.
+Every business has its own right marketing prescription that combines supporting marketing success factors as well as getting updated as the business grows and evolves.

 Your unique marketing prescription must factor in: